 - save up the extra in an emergency fund.
 If this gets large, you may be able to use it to make a full & final settlement offer to one or more of your debts.

 - spend the extra, especially if your bills have also increased.

-What if you already have a DMP?
+What if you already have a DMP with a firm?

 If you already have a DMP, you can stop using that firm and switch to doing it yourself.
-This is much easier because all your creditors already know you are in a DMP, so you aren’t going to get hassled at the start by creditors hoping to be paid in full.
+This is easy because all your creditors already know you are in a DMP, so you aren’t going to get hassled at the start by creditors hoping to be paid in full.

 To switch, you need a full list of your creditors from your DMP firm and you need to give the DMP firm notice that you are ending your DMP and will be cancelling your monthly payment.

 You then need to write to each creditor, ask them to confirm the current balance you owe and the details of the account you should be making a payment to each month.
 Your DMP firm should be able to give you a list, but it’s good to check this is accurate!
 Also think if there are any other debts that should really be included in your DMP – this is the time to do that.

 Then when you have a complete list of your creditors and balances, the CABMoney system will calculate all the pro rata offers for you.
 After that, you just set up a standing order to pay each creditor the calculated amount.

 Running your own DMP does involve some extra work.
 If you only have a few creditors and they are high street banks and credit cards, then it won’t be a lot, especially after the first couple of months.

 But if you have loads of creditors or many of them may be “difficult” or you are very nervous, then you may decide that you want the moral support and hand-holding from a DMP firm.
 Phone StepChange!